flisnes/doxy-publish/usage.md

 3. View the Documentation:

-    Open the generated index.html file in your browser (usually found in the output directory you specified).
+    Open the generated index.html file in your browser (usually found in the output directory you specified, in this case `docs/html/index.html`).